Turkiye presses UN for arms embargo on Israel in joint letter

 ANKARA: Turkiye’s foreign ministry said Sunday it had submitted a letter to the United Nations, signed by 52 countries and two organisations, calling for a halt in arms deliveries to Israel.

-“We must repeat at every opportunity that selling arms to Israel means participating in its genocide”,“ said Fidan who added that the letter is “an initiative launched by Turkiye”.
+“We must repeat at every opportunity that selling arms to Israel means participating in its genocide”,” said Fidan who added that the letter is “an initiative launched by Turkey”.

 Among the signatories was Saudi Arabia, Brazil, Algeria, China, Iran and Russia, with the two organisations being the Arab League and the Organization of Islamic Cooperation.